Program Overview

 Co-Curriculars

-ACA is a PIAA school offering cross-country and middle school soccer and basketball.
-Additionally, the academy partners with Lancaster County Christian School (LCCS) and Lancaster Mennonite High School (LHS) to provide a variety of high school sports.
+ACA is a PIAA school offering cross-country, middle school soccer, middle school basketball and high school boys basketball.
+As ACA grows, additional HS sports will be added.
+Additionally, the academy partners with Lancaster County Christian School (LCCS), Lancaster Mennonite High School (LHS) and Warwick to provide a variety of high school sports.
 Families coordinate transportation for student-athletes participating in LCCS or LHS sports programs.
-As ACA grows, additional HS sports will be added.
-ACA students are not eligible to participate in their districts’ extra-curricular programs.
+ACA students are not eligible to participate in their home school districts’ extra-curricular programs if the program is offered at ACA or through any of our co-op agreements.

 ACA also partners with the Lancaster Academy of the Performing Arts (LAPA) for orchestra, choir, art/drawing, and musicals.
 Classes and practices typically meet on Thursday afternoons and evenings.